April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Sour and slightly bitter taste - lemon, grapefruit, apple cider vinegar, fermented vegetables, or for example, dandelion or rocket.
 A simple morning ritual of warm water with lemon also fits well into the daily routine.

-Green superfoods that thematically follow spring lightness and freshness.
+Green superfoods, which thematically follow spring lightness and freshness.
 Try, for example, chlorella, spirulina or young barley.
-These forms can be easily incorporated into your daily routine, for example, as a simple drink.
+These forms can be easily incorporated into everyday life, for example, as a simple drink.

 TIP: Don't want to take individual green superfoods separately?
 Try Panacea Supergreens, which contains multiple green superfoods in one.
 Mix it with water or juice, add lemon juice, and supplement the drink with fresh fruit, for example.
 Voila, a great spring drink is ready.